Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: CMA-ES, NES, EDAs and PBIL from the IGO Framework

-\paragraph{Critical \deltat.} Let us assume \del{from now on }that the weights $\wi$ are non-negative, sum to one, and $\mu<N$ weights take a value of $1/\mu$, so that the selection quantile is $q=\mu/N$.
+Let us assume that $\mu<N$ weights are set to $\wi = 1/\mu$ and the remaining weights to zero, so that the selection ratio is $q=\mu/N$.

-There is a critical value of $\deltat$ depending on this quantile $q$, such that above the critical \deltat\ the algorithms given by IGO-ML and smoothed CEM\del{/EMNA} are prone to premature convergence.
+Then there is a critical value of $\deltat$ depending on this ratio $q$, such that above this critical \deltat\ the algorithms given by IGO-ML and smoothed CEM are prone to premature convergence.
 Indeed, let $f$ be a linear function on $\R^d$, and consider the variance in the direction of the gradient of $f$.
 Assuming further $N\to\infty$ and $q\le1/2$, then the variance $C^\ast$ of the elite sample is smaller than the current variance $C^t$, by a constant factor.
 Depending on the precise update for $C^{t+1}$, if $\deltat$ is too large, the variance $C^{t+1}$ is going to be smaller than $C^t$ by a constant factor as well.
-This implies that the algorithm is going to stall. \new{(On the other hand, the continuous-time IGO flow corresponding to $\deltat\to 0$ does not stall, see Section~\ref{sec:examples}.)}
+This implies that the algorithm is going to stall, i.e., the variance will go to $0$ before the optimum is reached.
+(On the other hand, the continuous-time IGO flow corresponding to $\deltat\to 0$ does not stall, see Appendix~\ref{sec:examples}.)